eloebel/rectilinear-box-method/README.md

 ![jakobshavn_git](https://user-images.githubusercontent.com/68990782/188456837-30c44202-971b-4d4c-9ac8-3d3e011543b3.png)

 ## Installation
-To run this tool, clone the repository and install all requirements using:
+To run this tool, clone the repository and install all requirements.
+If you are using `conda`:
 ```
-pip install -r requirements.txt
+conda create --name <env> --file requirements.txt
 ```

 ## Usage